 Jennifer Guerriero studies the role of tumor associated macrophages in promoting tumorigenesis and as a therapeutic target.
 Her research aims to understand the molecular and functional regulation of tumor macrophage phenotype and subsets, identify how tumor macrophages inhibit T cell function and limit the effectiveness of immunotherapy, and identify novel strategies to target macrophages therapeutically.
 Guerriero was recruited through outreach by the Systems Pharmacology Core and has brought new insight into macrophage biology to the CCSP, particularly in the context of breast cancer and immune therapy (Project 3).

 Alyce Chen is a scientific program manager for the Harvard Program in Therapeutic Science and the Laboratory of Systems Pharmacology.
 She ensures the smooth operation of the Center’s communication infrastructure, monitors progress on all time lines, and assists the PIs in reporting progress to the NCI.
-She serves as the Center Administrator and the lead of the Education and Outreach Core for CCSP.
+She serves as the Center Administrator.

 Center Faculty and Investigators